 Communication skills are essential in the industry, with the constant need to be clear and concise when communicating with colleagues, clients, and other stakeholders.

-The demanding levels of work placed on associates also means the ability to effectively manage people’s expectations is essential, says Nadia.
+Nadia says the demanding level of work placed on associates also requires the ability to manage people's expectations effectively.

 “Projects are going to have competing deadlines all coming at the same time.
 So you need to be able to overly communicate, saying, ‘I have this other project going on, I can get to this at this time,’” she explains.

-Considering the heavy workload and number of deadlines, efficiency and time management is essential.
+Considering the heavy workload and the number of deadlines, efficiency and time management are essential.

 “You need to be very disciplined.
 There's no such thing as waking up late and turning up two hours later," Farooq says.

-As someone who is further along the investment banking career path, for Nadia, public speaking skills are also essential in the job, alongside an ability to deal with high pressured situations.
+For Nadia, who is further along in her career, public speaking skills are also essential in the job, alongside an ability to deal with high-pressure situations.

 “I've developed my public speaking skills.
 Once your teams are aware of your skills, and they trust you, they'll throw you in the fire,” she says.

-There are undeniably advantages to the investment banking sector.
-You are given clear career progression alongside strong compensation.
+There are undeniable advantages to working in the investment banking sector.
+You are given clear career progression alongside strong compensation opportunities.

 However, investment banking is not for the fainthearted.
-It takes hard work, a willingness to give up your evenings, weekends, and even holidays.
+It takes hard work and a willingness to give up your evenings, weekends, and even holidays.

 Succeeding in investment banking takes concentration, grit, and an ability to multitask.
 For those who have these qualities it is undeniably a rewarding and lucrative career, but make sure you are prepared for high-pressured situations.